Let's just say, my wife wasn't thrilled.

 My hypothesis was simple: women who were looking for an extramarital affair with another married man were looking to connect in some way.
 If both parties were married, they not only started on even ground, but they had something in common—they were missing something from their current relationship.
 I needed to uncover the motivations behind starting and maintaining an affair.

-The undisputed leader for cheating is AshleyMadison.com, the "Life is short.
+The undisputed leader for cheating is Ashley Madison, the "Life is short.
 Have an affair." website.
-AshleyMadison has experienced meteoric growth since its founding in 2002, with no slowing in sight.
-And while founder and CEO Noel Biderman doesn't condone having an affair, he seems perfectly comfortable with others doing their infidelity thing.
+Ashley Madison has experienced meteoric growth since its founding in 2002, with no slowing in sight, regardless of the big leak of its users in 2015 that left many a cheater exposed.
+And while founder and former CEO Noel Biderman doesn't condone having an affair, he seems perfectly comfortable with others doing their adultery thing.
 Works for some ... and now, it was my turn to get my (feigned) cheat on.

 "Hello, Ashley Madison!
 Long time, no cheat!"

 I filled out my nickname and relevant info, plopped down my credit card number (discretely billed as "AMDB" to my credit card statement), and then all I needed to do was ... wait a second.
 I was faced with the eternal online seduction dilemma: now what?
 What will make the opposite sex want me online?
 What do women want to see on my profile?

 Recent reports state that Ashley Madison has a community that is comprised of 70 percent men and 30 percent women.
 Clearly women have the upper hand with choice, so I needed to stand out against all the other guys.

 I posted a real picture of me (I was looking to connect in-person, after all), but I listed a fake name (if they Googled my real name, I was sure to be caught).
 To formulate the right approach, I decided to do something I couldn't do in the real world: get into the minds of my competition, albeit a little sneakily.